rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 ## Step 04: Create the MariaDB container image

-You're getting the hang of the process, right?
-It's time to build that actual database container.
+You are getting the hang of the process, right?
+It is time to build that actual database container.
 Change the working directory to `/root/mariadb`:

 ```bash
 cd /root/mariadb